praekelt/vxpolls/README.rst

 That will run the necessary processes.
 Run `supervisorctl` to manage the individual processes.
 Your GTalk account should come online, send it a message to start the poll.

+You'll find more instructions for dashboards at http://localhost:8101/dashboard/index.html

 Tests
 -----